Probing the origins. II. Unravelling lithium depletion and stellar motion: Intrinsic stellar properties drive depletion, not kinematics: Results and discussion

-where $Y_i$ is the latent survival time [i.e. the log \ali\ at which the threshold crossing occurs], and $\mu_i$ is the linear predictor for the $i$th star is expressed as a sum of nonlinear spline terms:
+where $Y_i$ is the latent survival time [i.e. the log \ali\ at which the threshold crossing occurs], and $\mu_i$ is the linear predictor for the $i$th star, expressed as a sum of non-linear spline terms:

 where $\beta_0$ is the model intercept and $f_1, \dots, f_4$ denote penalised smoothing splines (P-splines) with 1.5 degrees of freedom, applied to each predictor.
-These splines transform the raw covariates into flexible, smooth functions that accommodate nonlinear dependencies while maintaining computational stability through a quadratic penalty on the second derivatives.
+These splines transform the raw covariates into flexible, smooth functions that accommodate non-linear dependencies while maintaining computational stability through a quadratic penalty on the second derivatives.
 The logistic distribution's parameters --- location ($\mu_i$) and scale ($\sigma$) --- are thus conditioned on the smoothed predictor space, enabling the model to capture complex relationships without a priori assumptions about functional forms.
-For our application, the survival function for the logistic distribution:
+For our application, the survival function for the logistic distribution is given as

 where $t$ represents \ali\ rather than chronological time, and $\mu_i$ is the spline-predicted location parameter for the $i$-th star.
 Here, $S(t)$ quantifies the probability that a star's \ali\ remains above the threshold $t$ (2.2 dex), effectively framing Li depletion as a `survival' process in abundance space.
-This approach naturally handles the decline of \ali\ while accounting for covariate-dependent nonlinearities through the spline terms $f_1, \dots, f_4$.
+This approach naturally handles the decline of \ali\ while accounting for covariate-dependent non-linearities through the spline terms $f_1, \dots, f_4$.

 Importantly, survival analysis is not the only option for analysing the relation between \ali\ and other variables.
 Traditional regression techniques remain well-suited to modelling Li as a continuous variable dependent on parameters such as the ones herein used.
-Our use of survival method offers an alternative perspective on the depletion process by explicitly modelling threshold crossing.
+Our use of survival methods offers an alternative perspective on the depletion process by explicitly modelling threshold crossing.